xsismadn3ss/reflex-calculator/README.md

 ### a.
 Create a virtual environment

-In python is recommended to use virtual environments if you are working on a new project, this is allows you to have a copy of the libraries that you are using on your project.
+In python is recommended to use virtual environments if you are working on a new project, this allows you to have a copy of the libraries that you are using on your project.

-Every package that you install in the virtual environment is only in the directory that working on and it's not installed globally on your computer.
+Every package that you install in the virtual environment is only in the directory that you are working on and it's not installed globally on your computer.

 - Execute this command to create a new virtual environment
   ```bash